ChrisWhealy/Cordova-Create/README.md

       }
     ]

+**WARNING**
-**WARNING** If identical `configXmlWidget` element details are added to both the Global and Local configuration files, then both instances of the element will appear in the adjusted `config.xml` file.
+If identical `configXmlWidget` element details are added to both the Global and Local configuration files, then both instances of the element will appear in the adjusted `config.xml` file.

-The only check for duplicates is for `<preference>` elements having an attibute called `name.`
+The only check for duplicates is for `<preference>` elements having an attribute called `name.`

-If a `<preference>` element is defined in both the Global and Local configuration files that has a `name` attribute, then if the value of the `name` attributes is the same, then the normal priority rules apply in which the local value overrides the global value.
+If a `<preference>` element is defined in both the Global and Local configuration files that has a `name` attribute, then if the values of the `name` attributes are the same, then the normal priority rules apply in which the local value overrides the global value.

 In this case, your Global configuration file could set the Cordova `deviceready` timeout to 30 seconds: